 03. Form of Notice.
 Any notice to a worker required by Section 72-806, Idaho Code, shall be mailed within ten (10) days by regular United States Mail to the last known address of the worker, as shown in the records of the party required to give notice as set forth above.
+If the worker has elected to receive electronic correspondence, notice may be emailed to the worker within fifteen (15) days.
 The Notice shall be given in a format substantially similar to IC Form 8, available on the Commission's website.
 (3-23-22)

-04. Medical Reports.
-As required by Section 72-806, Idaho Code, if the change is based on a Medical Report, the party giving notice shall attach a copy of the report to the notice.
-(3-23-22)
+04.Medical Reports.
+As required by Section 72 806, Idaho Code, if the change is based on a Medical Report, the party giving notice shall attach a copy of the report to the notice.(3 23 22)

 05. Copies of Notice.
 The party giving notice pursuant to Section 72-806, Idaho Code, shall send a copy of any such notice to the Industrial Commission, the employer, and the worker's attorney, if the worker is represented, at the same time notice is sent to the worker.
+The party will provide notice to the Commission consistent with its policy on electronic submission of the FROI and SROI.
 The party giving notice may supply the copy to the Industrial Commission in accordance with the Commission's rule on electronic submission of documents.
 In the case of an overpayment recovery request made pursuant to I.C.
-72-316, notice shall be contemporaneously submitted to the Commission in paper format.
+72-316, notice shall be contemporaneously submitted to the Commission by email or in paper format.
 (3-23-22)